Riglanto/emenu-app/README.md

 # Setting up the project
+1. Create a [FaunaDB](https://dashboard.fauna.com/accounts/register) database for local developement.

+Create a database and generate API key for it.

-1. Create a `.env.local` file with the following structure:
+2. Create a `.env.local` file with the following structure:

 ```sh
 NEXTAUTH_URL=<value>